antoniogarro/ponderbot/README.md

 License
 -------

 Ponderbot is released under the GPL license.
-Plase see [https://www.gnu.org/licenses/gpl](https://www.gnu.org/licenses/gpl) for the details.
+Please see [https://www.gnu.org/licenses/gpl](https://www.gnu.org/licenses/gpl) for the details.